 The Fund's primary focus is on the optimisation of its portfolio.
-Last year, we once again managed to make a number of high-quality acquisitions, with even greater focus on strategic fit and the right product/market combinations, with a view to meeting the needs of the various target groups we have identified.
-In addition, all of our acquisitions last year were in the Holland Metropole region (G4 cities and Eindhoven), which we believe offers us the best chance to future proof and enhance the quality of our portfolio.
-And we divested a large number of assets that no longer meet our strict risk/return standards or our strategic criteria.
+Last year, the Fund managed to make five high-quality acquisitions, with even greater focus on strategic fit and the right product/market combinations, with a view to meeting the needs of the various target groups.
+In addition, all of these acquisitions were in the Holland Metropole region (G4 cities and Eindhoven), which the Fund believes offers the best chance to future-proof and enhance the quality of its portfolio.
+From a quality, return and timing perspective the Fund made no divestments in 2021.

-We also optimised our portfolio through investments in our standing portfolio.
-These included investments in the sustainability of our assets and the upgrading of properties through the installation of new, modern bathrooms and kitchens, as well as the enhancement of green areas and other amenities for our tenants.
+The Fund also optimised its portfolio through investments in its standing portfolio.
+These included investments in the sustainability of the Fund’s assets and the upgrading of properties through the installation of new, modern bathrooms and kitchens, as well as the enhancement of green areas and other amenities for the Fund’s tenants.

 Lifecycle-proof and high-quality apartments

 In addition to the much-discussed quantitative mismatch (supply lagging demand), the Netherlands is faced with a growing qualitative mismatch.
 For one, a new generation of young people (starters and young professionals) is entering the housing market and the vast majority have little choice but to enter the rental market.
 The majority of these young people are looking for (smaller) apartments in the big cities.
 At the same time, the 65+ target group is also changing and becoming increasingly diverse in terms of their housing needs and requirements.